Airbus Unions In Spain Oppose Restart Of Operations - UrduPoint

 "Management wants production to return to normal gradually... we feel that during a state of emergency, that can't happen because it is not possible to adopt all the safety measures needed to protect the health of workers," the CCOO delegate who represents Airbus workers, Francisco San Jose, told AFP.

-According to a tally provide by Airbus management to union on Tuesday night, a total of 138 employees of the firm are infected with the virus and another 820 are in isolation as a precaution.
+According to a tally provided by Airbus management to unions on Tuesday, a total of 138 employees of the firm are infected with the virus and another 820 are in isolation as a precaution.

+- Fear - "We don't understand how there could be normal activity in certain areas, especially in the Madrid region" which has been the hardest hit by the outbreak, San Jose said.

+Many Airbus workers were taking holidays this week because they were afraid to come in to work, he added.